MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-spatial-audio-ch3.md

 ## Import a video and add a Video Player

-> [!NOTE]
-> TODO: Change the video link below to the public link before publishing this page

 Drag a video file into the **Project** pane in your Unity project.
 You can use [this video](https://github.com/microsoft/spatialaudio-unity/blob/develop/Samples/MicrosoftSpatializerSample/Assets/Microsoft%20HoloLens%20-%20Spatial%20Sound-PTPvx7mDon4.mp4?raw=true) from the spatial audio sample project.

 ![Assets folder with video](images/spatial-audio/assets-folder-with-video.png)